openpolis/open_municipio/docs/dev/GUIDELINES.rst

 Language
 --------

-#.
-Source code MUST be written in English
-#.
-Source code's comments MUST be written in English, too
-#.
-Developer documentation MUST be written in English
-#.
-User documentation MUST be written in Italian
+For the sake of consistency, these pieces of text MUST be written in **English**:

+* source code
+* source code's comments
+* documentation intended for developers
+* commit messages (for the version control system used by the project -- currently, Git)
+* development-related issues (a.k.a. tickets),  including comments made to them

-#.
-Commit messages MUST be written in English
+These pieces of text, instead, MUST be written in **Italian**:

-#.
-QUESTION: tickets ??
+* documentation intended for end-users

 Indentation
 -----------

-#.
-Source code MUST be indented by 4 spaces (NO tabs, please !).
+* Source code MUST be indented by 4 spaces (**NO tabs**, please !).

   * for `vim` users, these options should do the trick:

     .. sourcecode:: vim

         set expandtab
         set tabstop=4
         set shiftwidth=4

 Comments
 --------

-#.
-Within source code, docstrings, comments, etc. SHOULD be formatted following
-   ``docutils`` conventions (i.e. using the `reStructuredText`_ markup syntax
+* documentation included within source code files, including docstrings, comments, etc. SHOULD be formatted following ``docutils`` conventions (i.e. using the `reStructuredText`_ markup syntax)

 .. _`reStructuredText`: http://docutils.sourceforge.net/rst.html